dmorn/mlperf-tiny-ebaz4205/README.md

 mlcommons tiny performance benchmark on EBAZ4205 (former bitcoin mining board built around Xilinx Zynq-7000 SoC)

+# ARCHIVED
+Xilinx's DPU requires more LUT than EBAZ can provide.
+Accelarating the benchmark on the PS without that IP is more challenging.

 # Reproducing
 The final executable is expected to run on the ARM CPU accelterated by the PL side of the chip.
 The compilation of the kernel is a step which is not